BivGEV/BivGEV/README.md

 - Bivariate Generalised Extreme Value models
 - Bivariate Generalised Extreme Value models in the presence of sample selection

+The package allow the estimation of models considering differents copula, including Gaussian, Clayton, Gumbel, Joe, and Frank

 ## Installation

 You can install the released version of BivGEV from [GitHub](https://github.com/BivGEV/BivGEV) with: